 Data literacy leadership training

 When you’re tasked with finding or designing data literacy training modules, you might wish you had a data literacy leadership training module yourself.
 Fortunately, Gartner has a data literacy resource for data and analytics leaders.
-Read Gartner’s guide to learn even more about best practices for data literacy training.
+Read Gartner’s guide to learn even more about best practises for data literacy training.